 Mrs. Pogue's Kindergarten

-During our small group time, we worked with the word up, listened to Quick as a Cricket, worked with cvc words, and practiced writing lowercase letters a and d.
-Some of us played games to help us build our stamina with Mrs. Shewey and Ms. Bartlett while Mrs. Pogue worked with readers with good fit books (books they can read independently).
+During our small group time, we worked with the word with, listened to Pete the Cat: I Love My White Shoes and worked on identifying the problem in the story.
+We also practiced writing lowercase letters e and i.
+Some of us played games to help us build our stamina with Mrs. Shewey and Ms. Bartlett.

 Words To Know...